Caroline Abbott

 Salcombe is one of South Devon’s prettiest towns, with superb views of the coast and countryside.
 Its beaches, with their golden sands and turquoise waters, are as beautiful as any you could find abroad.
 North Sands Beach, which is popular with families and dog-friendly all year round, is a 1.5-mile walk from the town and has a good area for picnics behind it.
 South Sands Beach, which has good access for disabled visitors, is a little further and is a picturesque, unspolit sandy cove.

 Salcombe itself is well worth exploring.
 It has lots of independent businesses as well as high street brands - make sure you try Salcombe Dairy ice cream and Salcombe Gin.
-There are art galleries, and restaurants serving local seafood and produce.
+There are art galleries, and restaurants serving local seafood and produce; check out our guide to Salcombe restaurants and pubs for recommendations.
 Salcombe is also known as a haven for water sports enthusiasts.

 Good to know